borisbaldassari/alambic/doc/pages_md/06_Development/05_Contributing.md

 All tests should be placed into the `mojo/t/` directory, and use the `.t` extension.
 This way they are automatically run by Alambic (and the continuous integration system, btw).

-To run all Alambic tests, simply execute the Alambic command:
+To run all Alambic tests, simply execute the Alambic `test` command:

     boris@midkemia mojo $ bin/alambic test
     Running tests from "/home/boris/Projects/bb_alambic/mojo/bin/../t".